-They day that we have all be waiting for is here.
+The day that we have all been waiting for is here.
 It is time for the kids to finally pitch their business plans.
-So we started out our day in the morning where everyone met at the house.
-The kids all buzzing with excitement and anxiousness.
-As each one went you can see the growth between the kids that first enter this program, to the young adults who stand before us now.
-Each group put up a good pitch, however only three groups out stood in the judges eyes, Lemoncare, Transpransea, and FLO.
-But what each group took away at the end of the day is that there is still always room for improvement.
+We started out our day in the morning where everyone met at the house buzzing with excitement and anxiousness.
+Through each presentation, you can see the growth from the kids that first entered this program, to the young adults who stand before us now.
+Each group presented a good pitch, and three groups truly stood out to the judges – Lemoncare, Transparensea, and FLO.

 All of our kids are winners!!!

-After the competition each kid was allowed to head to the mall or downtown Palo alto where they were allotted free time to relax and have dinner with friends.
-After that they returned to the house where the staff hosted them a fun glow in the dark party where. the kids help contribute by giving us a list of their favorite songs.
+After the competition, each student was allowed to head to the mall or downtown Palo Alto where they had free time to relax and have dinner with friends.
+Afterwards, they returned to the house where the staff hosted a fun glow in the dark party with a playlist of the students’ favorite songs.
 The night was filled with laughter and dancing from people of many different backgrounds.

 Its not a party without glow sticks.